matteodelabre/mongoose-beautiful-unique-validation/README.md

 });
 ```

-Unique constraint failures will be reported with this kind of error:
+Duplicates will be reported with this kind of error:

 ```json
 {